 Today’s post from one of our image processing experts describes the problem of traditional approaches and introduces a new one that eliminated the issues that would arise otherwise, and touches upon other areas it could be applied to identify and count products.

-Generally speaking image processing is considered as any form of signal processing with an image input, such as photo or video frames.
+Generally speaking, image processing is considered as any form of signal processing with an image input, such as a photo or video frames.
 The counting problem in image/video processing is the estimation of the number of objects in a still image or video frame.
-It arises in many real-world applications including cell counting in microscopic images, monitoring crowds in surveillance systems, or in our case it’s a problem of counting the baked products on the production lines.
+It arises in many real-world applications including cell counting in microscopic images, monitoring crowds in surveillance systems, or in our case, it’s a problem of counting the baked products on the production lines.

 - Poorly optimized, the system required too many resources.

 - Limited to processing only 4 video channels at once.

 So, how can we solve it to get an accurate result?

 Here we cover object counting following a traditional approach to image processing, and what challenges we may face, if we were to do it.